srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 The back propagation of the *hidden* layer works the same say, yet the actual algorithm is a little more complex since it requires to first calculate the *sum of all weighted outputs* connected to a node.
 I'm not going into the details of the back propagation algorithm in this post.
-If you're interested, there are plenty of detailed and more qualified sources on this subject on the web.
+If you're interested, there are plenty of detailed and more qualified sources about this subject on the web.

-In both of the above back propagation functions we need to get the derivative of the activation function and update the node's weights.
+In both of the above back propagation functions (for the *output* layer and for the *hidden* layer) we need to get the derivative of the activation function and update the node's weights.

-The calculation of the derivates of the supported SIGMOID and TANH functions is implemented as follows:
+The calculation of the derivates of the supported SIGMOID and TANH functions is implemented in the getActFctDerivative() function:

 ```c
 double getActFctDerivative(Network *nn, LayerType ltype, double outVal){